 Experiments to examine the influence of increasing ionic strength were also performed, using the same ratio of cations used in the AGW (table S2), but with increasing total ionic strength (figure 3).
 Specifically, “brackish” (100 meq/L) and “seawater” (800 meq/L) ionic strengths were used (pH 7.0).
 As with experiments using different electrolyte compositions, the greatest decrease in Ra sorption occurred in treatments using sodium montmorillonite; sorption decreased 80 percent compared to 10 mM NaCl.
 In contrast, high ionic strength solutions imparted less effect on Ra adsorption to iron (hydr)oxides—Ra sorption to goethite and ferrihydrite in ASW only decreased 8 and 54 percent compared to 10 mM NaCl, respectively.
 These results illustrate that clays possessing an exchangeable interlayer harbor appreciable Ra under low ionic strength conditions, but iron (hydr)oxides may control Ra sorption across shifting solution conditions such as those found within intertidal zones, etc. Nevertheless, all minerals experienced decreases in Ra sorption with increasing ionic strength, suggesting the increased presence of competing cations will reduce Ra sorption overall, even at trace levels.
-This is consistent with previous studies of Ra sorption in saline conditions, which also found similar results for iron (hydr)oxide phases.11 However, it is important to note that some Ra is still retained by these surfaces even under high ionic strength conditions, suggesting that soil-sedimentary solids may serve as persistent sources or sinks of Ra despite large shifts in solution composition.
+This is consistent with previous studies of Ra sorption in saline conditions, which also found similar results for iron (hydr)oxides.11 However, it is important to note that some Ra is still retained by these surfaces even under high ionic strength conditions, suggesting that soil-sedimentary solids may serve as persistent sources or sinks of Ra despite large shifts in solution composition.

 Surface Complexation Modeling.
 For ferrihydrite and goethite, fits of isotherm data to the SCM (see table 1 for Ra surface complexes considered and SI for the full set of reactions considered) produced good visual fits.
 When these isotherm-derived log K values were used to simulate experiments with different background cations, the fits were also reasonable (root mean squared error (RMSE) of Ra fraction sorbed over all conditions: 0.31 and 0.16 for ferrihydrite and goethite respectively).
-Iteratively fitting iron (hydr)oxide Ra log K values to the different background electrolyte experiments resulted in improved fits to the background cation data (RMSE: 0.16 and 0.10) (table 1), but produced worse visual fits for the isotherm data.
+Fitting iron (hydr)oxide Ra log K values to the different background electrolyte experiments in aggregate resulted in improved fits to the background cation data (RMSE: 0.16 and 0.10) (table 1), but produced worse visual fits for the isotherm data.
 While the fits are reasonable to each data set, the corresponding log K values for isotherm and background electrolyte derived log Ks varied at least by 1 log unit, and often many more, suggesting the model fits have only limited predictive power when extended to natural background solutions and minerals.